ksator/junos_monitoring_with_a_TIG_stack/README.md

 # About the repository content

 ## Telegraf

-The file [telegraf.conf](telegraf.conf) is a telegraf configuration file.
+The file [telegraf-openconfig.conf](configs/telegraf-openconfig.conf) is a telegraf configuration file.
 It uses the telegraf `jti_openconfig_telemetry` input plugin (grpc client to collect telemetry on junos devices) and `influxbd` output plugin (database to store the data collected)
 It will create the influxdb database `juniper` and the influxdb user `juniper` with a password `juniper`